-Going to work at the best standing desks instead of a regular desk could make a huge difference to your life.
-If, like most of us, you spend hours every day slouching over a hot keyboard, it could be having a seriously detrimental effect on your back and your health in general.
+Going to work at the best standing desks could make a huge difference to your life.
+If, like most of us, you spend hours every day slouching over a keyboard, it could be having a seriously detrimental effect on your back and health in general.

 Swapping to a sit-stand desk could help prevent health problems in years to come; standing rather than sitting at your desk all day is a good way to protect your spine and keep it aligned, and while you might (quite reasonably) fear that it'll leave you feeling worn out, many people say that working at a standing desk makes them feel more creative and energised.